DoctorPCOD/DoctorPCOD/smart-car/readme.md

 ## Smart Car Invitational (Final Demonstrations)

 Due to timing (this takes place during the last week of the semester), there will be no option for a late demonstration.
 Therefore, failure to complete the final demonstrations by the conclusion of the last week of classes means that you will receive a 0 for that portion of the demonstration.
 (Your team is welcome to make arrangements for early testing if that is necessary.)
-All students in a group must be present to receive individual credit for a demonstration.
+Each student in a group must be present to receive individual credit for a demonstration.

 ### Maze Demonstration